Frequently Asked Questions

 Selecting a major or field of study is a personal decision made by considering your interests, skills, values and preferences.
 A counselor can assist you with this process.
 You can call 630-942-2259, select 3 to make an appointment with a counselor.

-A term by term plan must be completed for Financial Aid Appeals and Discontinuance Reinstatement.
+An Educational Plan must be completed for Financial Aid Appeals and Discontinuance Reinstatement.
 You must follow the directions from Financial Aid, review your degree audit and develop a plan how you will complete your program/major.
 Bring your completed plan and other financial aid materials to your meeting with a counselor for a final review and signature.

 - Check eligibility